 4. When did you decide to become an artist?
 Why?

 That was when I wrote my first children’s story.
 I was 13 years old and I wrote a series about “Chickaboo”, a little chick who is born in the country, moves with his parents to the city and has various adventures with his friends.
 I wrote the stories so I could illustrate the pictures.
 Then everything else developed from there.

 The Chickaboo series consists of 15 stories.
 But they were all based on the same character, so I’ll count those as one project.
-After that I wrote 5 others, each independent from the rest.
+After that I wrote 8 others, each independent from the rest.
 So a total of 9 independent story lines so far.
 Not including story experiments that are yet to be finished.

 6. What mediums do you like to work with?

 For illustrations, I either use a combination of collage and paint or I produce them digitally on a graphic tablet.

 My paintings on canvas are done with oil on a traditional chalk ground.
 Some of the older paintings differ from this, but usually I stick to it.
 I also tend to use a rough canvas on the newer paintings, since I like the way the paint sticks to the surface.

 I use many other types of media as well (e.g. papermaché) and do various other things apart from paintings.